-The composition of asset class returns, primarily consisting of the mix of capital appreciation, interest income and dividends, is essential for financial planning.
+The composition of asset class returns, primarily consisting of capital appreciation, interest income and dividends, is essential for financial planning.
 The tax liability in taxable and non-taxable accounts (due to foreign withholding tax) will hinge on the portion of returns assumed to be coming from interest, Canadian and foreign dividends, and realized and unrealized capital gains.